NBISweden/IgDiscover-legacy/doc/guide.rst

 group
     Group sequences by barcode and V/J assignment and print each group’s consensus (unused in IgDiscover)

-compose
+germlinefilter
-    Create new V gene database from V gene candidates
+    Create new V gene database from V gene candidates using the germline and pre-germline filter criteria.

 discover
     Discover candidate new V genes within a single antibody library